Dream-Team-Ironhack/IronSchool/README.md

 IronSchool is a School Management System, that will help manage your organization with managing students, teachers and courses with some basic functionalities.

-by Alexis Frantz, Ester Pozo, Anastasiia Gorshantova and Raphaela Prammer.
+by Alexis Frantz, Ester Pozo, Lídia Ros, Anastasiia Gorshantova and Raphaela Prammer.

 ## Tech Stack